Results of the Work – 1/26/18

 Bob

-So thanks for your prayers for the Ministry and evangelism on campus today God truly blessed me and the work.
+So thanks for your prayers for the ministry and for evangelism Thursday if you had a chance, God truly blessed.

 In Him,